easydiffusion/torchruntime/README.md

 Add the following definition to your `requirements.txt` or `pyproject.toml` file:

-`torchruntime~=[version]`
+`torchruntime~=[major-ver].[minor-ver]`

+Replace `[major-ver]` and `[minor-ver]` with the desired Torchruntime release series, for example:

+`torchruntime~=1.20`

-Replace `[version]` with the desired version of Torchruntime.
-Using the [compatible release operator](https://packaging.python.org/en/latest/specifications/version-specifiers/#compatible-release) allows for updated device definitions to be made available to users without further changes.
-You will still need to manually change the version specification when breaking changes are introduced.
+Using the [compatible release operator](https://packaging.python.org/en/latest/specifications/version-specifiers/#compatible-release) allows updated device definitions and non-breaking changes to be made available to users without manual intervention.
+You will still need to update the definition when breaking changes are introduced in new major versions.

 ### Manually